SvenGroot/Ookii.CommandLine/docs/Arguments.md

 Note that you must use the correct prefix: using `-path` or `--p` will not work.

 An argument can have either a short name or a long name, or both.
+The short name doesn't have to use the first letter of the long name; it can be anything.

 Arguments in this mode can still have aliases.
 You can set separate long and short aliases, which follow the same rules as the long and short names.